RahafAlhabahbeh/CPPs/cpp01/readme.md

 {} define a Local Scope (also called a block scope). used in main.cpp to control the lifetime of the objects created inside them

+ex04
+Since filename is a std::string, we call .c_str() to convert it to const char* becuase the std::ifstream constructor only accepts a const char*

+If it doesn't find it (npos), the loop stops.